CCBR/LOGAN/README.md

 `--vc`- Enables somatic SNV calling using mutect2, vardict, varscan, octopus, strelka (TN only), MUSE (TN only), and lofreq (TN only)

-`--germline`- Enables germline using Deepvariant
+`--germline`- Enables germline calling using Deepvariant

 `--sv`- Enables somatic SV calling using Manta, GRIDSS, and SVABA

 `--cnv`- Enables somatic CNV calling using FREEC, Sequenza, ASCAT, CNVKit, and Purple (hg19/hg38 only)